 This section focuses on known activities that undermine LGBTQ+ equality or patient care.

-Healthcare organizations can have points deducted from their score if they have policies in place that may lead to discriminatory treatment or a large-scale official or public anti-LGBTQ+ blemish on their recent records.
+Healthcare organizations can have points deducted from their score if they have policies in place or follow external policies that may lead to discriminatory treatment or if they have a large-scale official or public anti-LGBTQ+ blemish on their recent records.

 Scores on this criterion are based on information that has come to HRC Foundation’s attention related to topics including but not limited to: